mateuszjurewicz/notes_public/Technical/Machine Learning/PyTorch.md

 ## General

+- had an error stemming from the call to `loss.backward()`, due to the combined loss being calculated at one step from an int32 target.
+Casting it to float via `target = target.float()` solved the gradient problem.

 - cuda version incompatible with torch after upgrading torch: I just run `sudo apt-get -y install cuda` on a 64bit Ubuntu 16.04 and rebooted, worked after.
   - checked via `torch.cuda.is_available()`